new_releasesMost Recently Opened

 What is the newest golf course in Michigan?

-Angels Crossing Golf Course in Vicksburg, Michigan, designed by Bruce Matthews, opened in 2004 and is the most recently built course in the Stymie directory for the state.
+College Fields Golf Club in Okemos, Michigan, designed by David Savic, opened in 2005 and is the most recently built course in the Stymie directory for the state.
 Modern courses tend to feature wider fairways, larger and more contoured greens, and routing optimized for the modern golf ball.

 How many post-2000 golf courses are in Michigan?